idaceappdev/sign-in-with-magic-link/README.md

 This sample policy is based on [SocialAndLocalAccounts starter pack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/master/SocialAndLocalAccounts).
 All changes are marked with **Sample:** comment inside the policy XML files.
 Make the necessary changes in the **Sample action required** sections.

-We need an additional custom policies
+We need two additional custom policies

 1. B2C_1A_SignUp_SignIn_with_magic_link